 By providing numerous opportunities to learn, through varied experiences and activities, children are equipping themselves with those essential skills preparing them for the transition to school.

 Excursions are an important part of a curriculum, however due to child safety and staff child ratios, Horsley Kids Early Childhood Centre do not participate in any out of centre excursions.
-We do organise in-house visitors, such as: Reptiles up Close, Mobile Petting farms, pantomimes, Bonza Pony & Train rides, a musical show, and other interests to the centre.
+We do organise in-house visitors, such as: Reptiles up Close, Mobile Petting farms, pantomimes, Bonza Pony & Train rides, Musical productions, local dentist visits, eye screening test, and other interests to the centre at no extra cost to the families.
+Fundraisers for Red Nose Day, Jeans for Genes Day, Pyjama day for Westmead children’s hospital starlight foundation, breast cancer awareness, Autism Spectrum Awareness day are all special fundraisers we support annually throughout the centre with dress up days and gold coin donations.

-The local Fire Brigade, Ambulance service and local Police also visit the centre at random times throughout the year, teaching children about safety, stranger danger, fire protection and other relevant youth rated issues.
+The local Fire Brigade, Ambulance service and local Police also visit the centre at random times throughout the year, teaching children about safety, healthy Harold life skill awareness program, fire protection, child protection- brave hearts program and stranger danger campaigns and other relevant youth rated issues we embed into our yearly program.

 Horsley Kids Director, Phoebe Speranza was interviewed by "The Australian" Newspaper.Read More